Skip to content

 How often should catheter care be performed?

-Daily catheter care is standard in most facilities, with additional care provided after soiling or as needed based on patient condition.
+Daily catheter care is standard in most facilities, with additional care provided after soiling or as needed based on the patient’s condition.
 Testing evaluates your technique quality rather than care frequency, demonstrating proper infection control principles and patient dignity during the procedure.
 Understanding the rationale behind the appropriate technique helps you perform confidently under observation.

 What are the signs of catheter infection I should report?